Drug & Alcohol Rehab County Durham & Near County Durham

 Since a residential rehab facility is often private, patients will receive swift admission into rehab, meaning that they can undergo recovery quickly and not wait while their addiction worsens.

-A personalised programme will target any unique needs or issues which the patient is suffering.
+A personalised programme will target any unique needs or issues which the rehab patient is suffering.

 Additionally, substances will vary from one patient to another, as will their levels of consumption and dependence.
-Since there are so many variables, personalisation is key.
+Since there are so many variables, personalisation at rehab in Durham is key.

-Additionally, recovery will take place in a medically supported facility.
+Additionally, recovery will take place in a medically supported rehab facility.

-Patients will focus on therapy sessions and recovery methods for hours per day, for around 28 days.
+Patients at rehab will focus on therapy sessions and recovery methods for hours per day, for around 28 days.

 Therapy session in progress at a drug and alcohol rehab in Durham